Timdenders/Colonization-Conquerors/README.md

 ### Software Architecture:
 **Overview of the System**

-In our game project, the major software components include:
+In our Godot game project, the major software components include:

 - Setup Menu Component: Responsible for displaying the setup menu UI, and handling user input for starting the game.
 - World Component: Central to gameplay, manages player interactions on a tile-based map, allowing players to place objects, move their cursors, and respond to input.